newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava_git.md

     ## 69                 4:18    114    146      510 2016-10-23       10
     ## 108                7:52    119    128       95 2016-10-23       10

-While I'd love to run a 4:18 min/mile pace and finish 15 miles in an hour, that looks like another bike ride, but outdoors , since it has a value for elevation, unlike our spin rides above.
+While I'd love to run a 4:18 min/mile pace and finish 15 miles in just over an hour, that looks like another bike ride, but outdoors , since it has a value for elevation, unlike our spin rides above.
 So let's remove that one and then check the row counts again.

 ``` r
 newGarmin <- newGarmin[!(newGarmin$Date == "2016-10-23" & newGarmin$Elevation.Gain == 657),]